 Whole food: The less processed the better (not to be misinterpreted with a raw diet), unrefined carbohydrates

 Organic: Reduce pesticides and other artificial chemicals

 Plant-based: Minimize animal products

-Whatever stage of life or circumstance you are in, remember that this diet is a diet that we should strive for.
+Whatever stage of life or circumstance you are in, remember that we should strive for the healthiest diet.
 Our duty should be to do what is best for our bodies even if it means change.
 Hold this belief in your mind, and you will realize that change is possible, perhaps even fulfilling.
-Let fear not determine our decisions.

 For health stats refer to “health” in issues: https://ponadr.blog/health/